 - Mundane Made Awesome: It's the actual history of Japan condensed into a nine-minute video full of off-the-wall humor that still manages to convey most of the facts there.

 - My Friends... and Zoidberg: Japan technically participated in World War I, so it gets to join the League of Nations along with everyone else.
-Of course, in the picture of the League's founding, Japan is so Out of Focus that their representative is half-obscured by the edge of the picture.
+Of course, in the painting shown of the Paris Peace Conference that officially ended the war, Japan's representative is half-obscured by the edge of the picture.

 - No Ending: After getting to modern-day Japan, there's a brief jingle that says "bye," and the video abruptly stops.